PostPCEra/MLDocs/docs/02_Metaphors.md

 #### Metaphors
--A metaphor is a figure of speech that directly refers to one thing by mentioning another for rhetorical effect.
+- A metaphor is a figure of speech that directly refers to one thing by mentioning another for rhetorical effect.
 It may provide clarity or identify hidden similarities between two ideas. - https://en.wikipedia.org/wiki/Metaphor
+- Metaphors are most frequently compared with similes.
+It is said, for instance, that metaphor is 'a condensed analogy' or 'analogical fusion' or that they 'operate in a similar fashion' or are 'based on the same mental process' or yet that 'the basic processes of analogy are at work in metaphor'

 #### Best of USA